UwUAroze/Snuggles/README.md

 ## Let's Get Snuggly!

 Adding Snuggles to your Discord server is easy!
 Simply click [here](https://discord.com/api/oauth2/authorize?client_id=1071500899186389132&permissions=140123688001&scope=bot%20applications.commands) for an invite!
+Additionally, you're welcome to join our [support server](https://discord.gg/UTQqmzSQEs) to test out the bot before using it or test features in development.
+Additionally, if need help with anything, encounter a bug, have feedback/suggestions, or even just wanna say hi, we'll be here :3